Harold Washington: Legacy

 At a party held shortly after his re-election on April 7, 1987, Washington said to a group of supporters, "In the old days, when you told people in other countries that you were from Chicago, they would say, 'Boom-boom!
 Rat-a-tat-tat!'
 Nowadays, they say [crowd joins with him], 'How's Harold?'!"

 In later years, various city facilities and institutions were named or renamed after the late mayor to commemorate his legacy.
 The new building housing the main branch of the Chicago Public Library, located at 400 South State Street, was named the Harold Washington Library Center.
 The Chicago Public Library Special Collections, located on the building's 9th floor, house the Harold Washington Archives and Collections.
 These archives hold numerous collections related to Washington's life and political career.
 The building also contains Jacob Lawrence's mural Events in the Life of Harold Washington.

 Five months after Washington's sudden death in office, a ceremony was held on April 19, 1988, changing the name of Loop College, one of the City Colleges of Chicago, to Harold Washington College.
 Harold Washington Elementary School in Chicago's Chatham neighborhood is also named after the former mayor.
 In August 2004, the 40000 sqft Harold Washington Cultural Center opened to the public in the Bronzeville neighborhood.
-Across from the Hampton House apartments where Washington lived, a city park was renamed Harold Washington Park, which was known for "Harold's Parakeets", a colony of feral monk parakeets that inhabited Ash Trees in the park.
+Across from the Hampton House apartments where Washington lived, a city park was renamed Harold Washington Park, which was known for "Harold's Parakeets", a colony of feral monk parakeets that inhabited ash trees in the park.
 A building on the campus of Chicago State University is named Harold Washington Hall.

 Six months after Washington's death, School of the Art Institute of Chicago student David Nelson painted Mirth & Girth, a full-length portrait depicting Washington wearing women's lingerie.
 The work was unveiled on May 11, 1988, opening day of SAIC's annual student exhibition.
 Within hours, City aldermen and members of the Chicago Police Department seized the painting.
 It was later returned, but with a five-inch (13 cm) gash in the canvas.
 Nelson, assisted by the ACLU, filed a federal lawsuit against the city, claiming that the painting's confiscation and subsequent damaging violated his First Amendment rights.
 The complainants eventually split a US$95,000 (1994, US$138,000 in 2008) settlement from the city.

+In 1989, the Near South Planning Board established the Harold Washington Literary Award, given annually, which "recognizes diverse and stimulating authors who address issues of contemporary life and whose literary achievements include a significant body of work that has touched the public mind and imagination."